winber1/rose/_posts/articles/2016-08-01-MidpointMadmess.markdown

 Continuing to examine the midpoints in the event chart, we see more patterns that reflect potential violence:

-• Neptune = Mars/MC (confusion and idealism with assertive energy)
+- Neptune = Mars/MC _(confusion and idealism with assertive energy)_
-• Saturn = Mars/MC (strategic public aggression, focused protest, or violence)
+- Saturn = Mars/MC _(strategic public aggression, focused protest, or violence)_
-• Sun = Mars/Pluto (ego is illuminated through extreme passion, aggression, and force)
+- Sun = Mars/Pluto _(ego is illuminated through extreme passion, aggression, and force)_
-• Sun = Neptune/ASC (ego identified with idealism or confusion, possible covert activity)
+- Sun = Neptune/ASC _(ego identified with idealism or confusion, possible covert activity)_
-• Sun = Saturn/MC — all are exact
+- Sun = Saturn/MC — all are exact by degree! _(personal achievement through discipline and hard work — the need to exert control)_

 Certainly, the midpoints in the event chart accurately reflect the tragic action, and we clearly see the repeating pattern with Mars, Saturn, and Pluto.